Jérôme Faissat 5th Jul 2018 5 Min Read

 I had zero follow up from Volvo.
 Nobody bothered calling me and I can’t understand that.
 I’ve shown interest and I’m a potential customer, yet nobody cares.

 Tesla followed up the week after to check if everything was ok and if I needed more information.
 We actually wanted to know more about the battery, the range, and the superchargers.

 A guy called me a few days later and spent about thirty minutes on the phone to answer all my questions in detail.
 He knew what he was talking about and it was very informative.

 The experience was like day and night.
 The sales advisor also spent a lot of time helping us find the best way to finance the purchase as we had many options.
 Unsurprisingly, I ended up buying a Tesla Model X.

 Tesla makes amazing cars but, more importantly, their customer service is amazing.
-They have re-invented the car sales process, transforming dealership into stores, salespersons into sales advisor.
+They have re-invented the car sales process, transforming dealerships into stores, salespersons into sales advisors.

 This level of customer service continues throughout the sales lifecycle: before, during and after delivery: I will cover these in another article!

 Jérôme is the CEO of Andersen and manage day-to-day business delivery.
 With extensive experience of retail system development and property and financial services, Jerome has an eye for quality and control.
 When he’s not mapping the future, he loves to talk to customers, drink French wine or speak Mandarin.